thomcsmits/gosling-accessibility/spec-examples/README.md

 ### Automatic description
 The automatically generated description:

 > Long description: Gosling figure with title: 'Basic Marks: bar'.
 The subtitle reads: 'Tutorial Examples'.
-The figure shows a plot marked with bar.
+The figure shows a bar chart.
 The genomic field 'start' is shown on the x-axis.
 The genomic field 'end' is shown on the xe-axis.
 The quantitative field 'peak' is shown on the y-axis.